sachinsshetty/onwards/idea/dhwani/grants/2025-08-15-dwani-gpu-grant.md

 ---

 ### Other Grants & Status
-We also received **$7,500 in GPU credits** from Lambda via the **NVIDIA Inception Program**.
+- We received **$7,500 in GPU credits** from Lambda via the **NVIDIA Inception Program**.
-- ~95% used for building dwani.ai and offering open API access.
+  - 100% used for building dwani.ai and offering open API access.
-- ~15 days of credits remain.
-- After August, lack of additional resources will require suspending large-scale public availability.
+  - lack of additional resources will require suspending API access for workshops + student projects.

+- We received **USD 25k Google cloud credits**
+  - we use for UI + API router deployment.
+  - GCP GPU costs are 5x compared to nebius/lambda labs,  it costs 10K USD per H100 GPU per month.
+  - Its not suitable for inference API for dwani.ai

 ---

 ### Impact
 This grant will allow us to:
-- Continue large-scale multimodal inference without interruption
+- Continue multimodal inference without interruption
-- Keep API access free for researchers, developers, and educators
+- Keep API access free for workshops and student developers
-- Contribute robust, arm64-supported open-source tooling to the AI community
+- Contribute arm64-supported open-source tooling to the AI community
--